pjaskulski/gpt_historical_text/README_en.md

 - the model sometimes has a problem with returning the result in the expected format,
 - waiting time for the result, despite the shortening of the biographies is 2-7 minutes per biography,
 - the model is very sensitive to the shape and content of the prompt, a small change was able to significantly degrade the result

+### Verifying the results returned by LLM - Guardrails

+The results returned by LLM are variable, not always in the correct expected format, not always true, even when high quality content is passed to the query context.
+Therefore, they require verification before further use, such as saving to a knowledge base.
+To facilitate this process, one can use [guardrails] (https://shreyar.github.io/guardrails/), a Python language library that facilitates both the verification of the structure of the response and, to some extent, the verification of the facts.